JohnSwiftC/GuShell/README.md

 **Commands**
 - clientlist > Shows connected client list
 - exit > typical command to exit most used shells like PowerShell and cmd.
 Others may be different or not have one at all.
+# Build
+Please, please, please, use Visual Studio.
+That is what I used, and I personally just open a blank C++ project and smack a Source.c in there.
+CHECK DEFINED MACROS!!!
+THEY ARE IMPORTANT!!!
 # Starting Points
 - Check for dropped client connections
 - Give it some more style!